RobThree/LicenseplateValidator/README.md

     { "YY", new[] { "99-XX-99", "XXX-999" } }
 });
 ````
 The above initializes a new `LicenseplateValidator` with two fictional countries (`"XX"` and `"YY"`) with the sidecodes for each country.
 Note that because we use an overload of the dictionary that makes the key comparer case-insensitive you can pass `"XX"`, `"Xx"`, `"xX"` or `"xx"` as countrycode to all methods and this will work fine.
-If you don't want this behaviour then simply use the parameterless dictionary constructor or pass any other `IDictionary<string, string[]>` that implements the required key comparison.
+If you don't want this behaviour then simply use the parameterless dictionary constructor or pass any other `IDictionary<string, string[]>` that implements the desired key comparison.
 Also note that you don't *HAVE* to stick with country codes like "NL", "XX" etc. You can use whatever key you like.

 ## About actual validation